ClinSeq/Clinical-Cancer-Genomics-Course/docs/references.md

 samtools faidx ./ref_genome_split/chr6.fa
 samtools faidx ./ref_genome_split/chr17.fa

-# Create reference index for the genome to use BWA
+# Create reference index for the genome to use BWA (takes a while.. around 45-60 mins as constructing BWT for the packed sequence needs to run several iterations)
 bwa index ref_genome.fa
 ```